Are you planning to spend 3 days in Mexico City?

 Also known as the City of the Gods, Teotihuacan is the largest and most important pre-Aztec city in Mexico.
 Located about 30 miles northeast of Mexico City, it was built between the 1st and 7th centuries A.D.

-Better yet, beat the crowds and make life easy for yourself by going on a guided early-morning tour leaving from Mexico City, with skip-the-line entry to Teotihuacan (followed by a tequila and mezcal tasting).
+Better yet, beat the crowds and make life easy for yourself by going on a guided early-morning tour leaving from Mexico City.

 Where to eat in Mexico City